hitachi-rd-cv/Difficulty_Net/README.md

 # Difficulty-Net: Learning to Predict Difficulties for Long-Tailed Recognition
 ____

-This contains the code to reproduce the proposed method on long-tailed datasets.
+This contains the code for our WACV 2023 paper.

 ### Requirements
 ___